geoscixyz/gpg/content/foundations/physical_properties/induced_polarization_physical_properties_duplicate.rst

 influence of an electric field, resulting in electrical current.
 However, some of the pore ions do not move uninhibited through the rock and begin to accumulate at impermeable boundaries.
-This build-up of ionic charges is commonly referred to as induced polarization, as it is responsible for generating electric dipole moments within the rock.
+This build-up of ionic charges is commonly referred to as induced polarization (IP), as it is responsible for generating electric dipole moments within the rock.
 We use chargeability to characterize the formation and strength of the induced polarization within a rock, under the influence of an electric field.

+The physical explanation for causes of chargeabilty are complex and not completely understood.
+Certainly the effects are dependent upon the microscopic nature the material and specifically upon the surface to volume ratio of pore material and the types of fluids in the rock.
+The two images below offer some insight into the complexity.

+Two images from the old gpg (need to ensure copyright)

-There are two primary mechanisms which are responsible for the chargeable behaviour of rocks, membrane polarization and electrode polarization.
+Despite the complexity are two primary phenomenological mechanisms which are insightful in characterizing the chargeable behaviour of rocks: membrane polarization and electrode polarization.

 **Membrane Polarization**